New Zealand cricket team in South Africa in 1994–95: Tour party

 The New Zealand team was captained by Ken Rutherford in his last tour as captain.
 Martin Crowe, who became New Zealand's record run scorer in Test matches during the tour, was the vice-captain.
 Mark Priest was included in the tour party during the Mandela Trophy matches after having flown in as a replacement for the injured Matthew Hart who had broken a finger.
-Danny Morrison, who was originally not available for selection due to injury, joined the tour in its later stages as a replacement for Dion Nash who had suffered a side injury.
+Danny Morrison, who was originally not available for selection due to injury, joined the tour in its later stages as a replacement for Dion Nash who had suffered a team injury.
 Morrison played in the final three matches, including the second and third Tests.

-With the addition of Crowe, who was already in South Africa rehabilitating from a knee injury, Lee Germon and Murphy Su'a, the Test team was the same side which had played in the Wills World Series immediately before the tour.
+With the addition of Crowe, who was already in South Africa rehabilitating from a knee injury, Lee Germon and Murphy Su'a, the Test team was the same team which had played in the Wills World Series immediately before the tour.
 The party included two uncapped players: Darrin Murray made his Test debut in the first Test of the series, having played in one of the ODIs in India, while Lee Germon made his ODI debut during the Mandela Trophy matches.
 Influential all-rounder Chris Cairns, who went on to play over 250 international matches, missed the tour with an injury.

 The tour party was considered to be fairly weak due injuries and a lack of depth in talent in New Zealand cricket at the time.
 Speaking in 2017, Rutherford was of the opinion that "there was [no one] we left back home who deserved to play."